 And so begins this gentle Josei manga by Ebine Yamaji, which follows the story of Ichiko as she struggles with her newly discovered lesbian identity while learning about what it means to be gay in Japan.

 A faithful live action movie was created on December 2006 and was released in the US the following year.
-The manga itself was licensed in English on February 2012 and is available for purchase on Jmanga.com until the latter closed on March 2013.
+The manga itself was licensed in English on February 2012 and used to be available for purchase on Jmanga.com until the latter closed on March 2013.

 Love My Life contains examples of: